-Combination of Fieldwork Types and Settings: Trainees may accrue hours in a single category or may combine the two types to meet the fieldwork requirement (i.e., within a supervisory period or across supervisory periods), with fieldwork hours for Concentrated Supervised Fieldwork having approximately 1.3 times the temporal value of Supervised Fieldwork.
-Trainees must meet all other supervision requirements independently for each fieldwork type.
-For example, the required supervision percentage, number of observations, and number of contacts must be met independently for each fieldwork type.
-Trainees must also meet the requirements for each organized fieldwork experience (i.e., for each M-FVF and F-FVF).
-For example, if a trainee is accruing some hours with an individual supervisor at one setting and also accruing hours at another organization where multiple supervisors are overseeing their hours, then the trainee must independently meet the requirements at both sites.
+Combination of Fieldwork Settings: Trainees may accrue hours in multiple settings to reach 1,300 total hours, but they must meet all of the relevant requirements for each organized fieldwork experience (i.e., for each M-FVF and F-FVF).
+For example, if a trainee is accruing some hours with an individual supervisor in one setting and some hours with multiple supervisors in another setting, the trainee must independently meet the requirements at both sites.